ananaskungen/projects/README.md

 # General info

 This is a repository for projects I have done.
-You will find all projects within each respective branch.
+You will find all my projects within each respective branch.

 # Contact Information

-### LinkedIn
-* <a href="https://www.linkedin.com/in/armin-djulovic-3256b01b0/"> LinkedIN </a>
+* <a href="https://www.linkedin.com/in/armin-djulovic-3256b01b0/"> LinkedIn </a>